-In discharging its responsibilities, the compensation committee works with members of our management, including our CEO.
+In discharging its responsibilities, the compensation committee works with members of our management, including our CEOs.
 Our management assists the compensation committee by providing information on corporate and individual performance, market compensation data, and management's perspective on compensation matters.
-The compensation committee solicits and reviews our CEO's proposals with respect to program structures, as well as his recommendations for adjustments to annual cash compensation, longterm incentive compensation, and other compensation-related matters for our executive officers, including our named executive officers (except with respect to his own compensation), based on his evaluation of their performance for the prior fiscal year.
+The compensation committee solicits and reviews our CEOs' proposals with respect to program structures, as well as their recommendations for adjustments to annual cash compensation, long-term incentive compensation, and other compensation-related matters for our executive officers. including our named executive officers (except with respect to his or her own compensation), based on the CEOs' evaluation of their performance for the prior fiscal year.

-At the beginning of each fiscal year, our CEO reviews the performance of our other executive officers based on such individual's level of success in accomplishing the business objectives established for them for the prior fiscal year and their overall performance during that year, and then shares these evaluations with, and makes recommendations to, the compensation committee for each element of compensation as described above.
-The annual individual business objectives for each executive officer are developed through mutual discussion and agreement between our CEO and the executive officers and are reviewed with our Board.
+At the beginning of each fiscal year, our CEOs review the performance of our other executive officers based on such individual's level of success in accomplishing the business objectives established for them for the prior fiscal year and their overall performance during that year, and then share these evaluations with, and make recommendations to, the compensation committee for each element of compensation as described above.
+The annual individual business objectives for each executive officer are developed through mutual discussion and agreement between our CEOs and the executive officers and are reviewed with our Board.

-The compensation committee reviews and discusses our CEO's proposals and recommendations and considers them as one factor in determining and approving the compensation of our executive officers.
-Our CEO also attends meetings of the compensation committee at which executive compensation matters are addressed, except with respect to discussions involving his own compensation.
+The compensation committee reviews and discusses our CEOs' proposals and recommendations and considers them as one factor in determining and approving the compensation of our executive officers.
+Our CEOs also attend meetings of the compensation committee at which executive compensation matters are addressed, except with respect to discussions involving their own compensation.